-- 7.3.1 A person served with a summons and wishing to be heard by the Court in response must file a Notice of Address for Service at a registry of the Court within fourteen days of the date of service. - 7.3.2 The Notice of Address for Service must specifically acknowledge service of the summons, set out the name of the person who desires to be heard in response to the summons and specify an address for service and, if available, a telephone number.
+- 7.3.1 A person served with a summons and wishing to be heard by the Court in response must file a Notice of Acting in the prescribed form within fourteen days of the date of service. - 7.3.2 The Notice of Acting must specifically acknowledge service of the summons, set out the name of the person who desires to be heard in response to the summons and specify an address for service.